redwoodjs/redwood/docs/versioned_docs/version-4.x/services.md

 ### `deleteCacheKey()`

-There may be instances where you want to explicitly remove something from the cache so that it gets re-created with the same cache key.
+There may be instances where you want to explictly remove something from the cache so that it gets re-created with the same cache key.
 A good example is caching a single user, using only their `id` as the cache key.
 By default, the cache would never bust because a user's `id` is not going to change, no matter how many other fields on user are updated.
 With `deleteCacheKey()` you can choose to delete the key, for example, when the `updateUser()` service is called.
 The next time `user()` is called, it will be re-cached with the same key, but it will now contain whatever data was updated.

 ```javascript
 import { cache, deleteCacheKey } from 'src/lib/cache'